Advanced encryption protecting your python codebase.

 Integrating encrypted code with PyInstaller

 PyInstaller scans your plain-text code for import statements so it knows what packages to freeze.
-This scanning is not possible inside encrypted code so we have created a 'pack' command to help.
-By default we always enable '--onefile', but any additional 'hidden' libs you may need to include using the '--hidden-import' or '--add-binary' options.
+This scanning is not possible inside encrypted code, so we have created a 'pack' command to help.
+However, you will need to ask PyInstaller to include any hidden libs by using the '--hidden-import' or '--add-binary' options.

-We are unable to guess what parts of your code you want encrypting.
+We are unable to guess what parts of your code you want to encrypt.
 If you encrypt all your code, sometimes that stops Python from working.
 So, with that in mind, please ensure you encrypt your code before using the pack command.

 For this example, we have the following project structure: